Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 GirFFI | Ruby | Typelib | Runtime
 hbgi | Harbour | Typelib | Runtime

-It'd be wasteful of resources if we wrote applications using the introspected classes reading from the GIR XML.
-GObject Introspection lets us *g-ir-compiler* to compile then generate a binary formatted file, Typelib, from the GIR XML.
+It'd be wasteful of resources if we wrote applications using the introspected classes reading directly from the GIR XML.
+GObject Introspection lets us use *g-ir-compiler* to compile then generate a binary formatted file, Typelib, from the GIR XML.

 GIR XML is lovely that it's human readable, but Typelib is machine readable as it's in a binary format that has been optimised for fast disk access and low memory usage.
 Aka our train operator can finally get going!

 ## Our train is arriving at Wheaton

 The train is pulling up to Wheaton, aka our language binding that takes in Typelib.
 At some point in time as the train series underwent acceptance testing, Wheaton and the train series had to be hooked up together during runtime using the metadata (Typelib or GIR).
-Likely they went from testing with one specific train (a class), got it working at the station, and then applied it to all the trains after (creating a shared library).
+Likely they went from testing with one specific train (a class), got it working at the station, and then applied it to all the trains after (by creating a shared library).

 If you follow [Reimer's guide](http://helgo.net/simon/introspection-tutorial/stepfour.xhtml) on how to "Make it a library", the *libtool* utility is used to turn the class into its own shared and dynamic library.
-From there it's the same process of running *g-ir-scanner* (using the `--library` flag for `--program`) then *g-ir-compiler*!
+From there it's the same process of running *g-ir-scanner* (using the `--library` flag instad of `--program`) then *g-ir-compiler* away!

 ## Wheaton accepting the train

-On the flip side, we're now looking at the station, aka the language binding, using introspection in the runtime to receive the train, aka the C (using GObject), GIR, and/or Typelib.
+From the station's perspective, aka the language binding, it's using introspection during runtime to receive the train, aka the C (using GObject), GIR, and/or Typelib.
 [Here's awesome ASCII art overview](https://wiki.gnome.org/Projects/GObjectIntrospection/Architecture) showing the architecture of GObject Introspection!

-Wheaton is receiving Typelib from the train, thus *mmap()* is shared between the processes (the station and train with people in case).
+Wheaton is receiving Typelib from the train, thus the *mmap()* is shared between the processes (the station and train with people in case).
 [From the GNU Operating System on mmap()](https://www.gnu.org/software/libc/manual/html_node/Memory_002dmapped-I_002fO.html):

 *"On modern operating systems, it is possible to mmap (pronounced "em-map") a file to a region of memory.
 When this is done, the file can be accessed just like an array in the program.*